 4. Investment growth has slowed but is likely to improve slightly.
 Reflecting the weak business sentiment and uncertainty surrounding the China-U.S. trade conflict as well as the deleveraging process, manufacturing investment has weakened since 2018 (Figure 5), particularly in the export and auto sectors.
 In addition, many corporates may be either using the tax savings from the government's tax and fee cuts to pay off their debts, or keeping them as reserves rather than to invest.
-On the other hand. some high-tech corporates investing actively, particularly 5G technology, although infrastructure investment has been slowed by the deleveraging process.
-In the coming quarters, growth both manufacturing infrastructure investment is expected to improve moderately, as a result of policy support, while real estate investment will slow down due to targeted macroprudential measures keeping a rein on financing for property developers.
+On the other hand. high-tech some corporates investing actively, particularly 5G technology. although infrastructure investment has been slowed by deleveraging process.
+In the coming guarters, both manufacturing growth infrastructure investment is expected to improve moderately, as a result of policy support, while real estate investment will slow down due to targeted macroprudential measures keeping a rein on financing for property developers.